Snoyark/Testing/WIP.md

 Where the __name1__ and __username__ should be replaced with the overall name for the ontology and your username (respectively).
 These replacements are largely just for bookkeeping to show who created the ontology.

+If you are creating categories in your ontology, where one entity could be part of a larger group, the following triple would be needed, separate from any other class/codeset definition:

+`<partOf__ontName__> rdfs:subPropertyOf dwo:partOf.`

+Where __ontName__ is the name of the class that this would be a part of.
+This defines the predicate <partOf__ontName> that can now be used in any entity in the same knowledge graph.
+Within the class definitions for US Administrative Divisions, this definition is used for the entities that are part of US States:

+`<partOfUsState> rdfs:subPropertyOf dwo:partOf.`

 ## Example ontology/codeset